-If you look at Chelsey Fix ’19, smiling at the center of a recent photo with the Lynchburg College Debate and Forensics Society, the first thing that comes to mind is definitely not Jim Jones, the infamous cult leader who initiated the mass suicide of more than 900 of his followers in Jonestown, Guyana, in 1978.
+If you look at Chelsey Fix ’19, smiling at the center of a recent photo with the University of Lynchburg Debate and Forensics Society, the first thing that comes to mind is definitely not Jim Jones, the infamous cult leader who initiated the mass suicide of more than 900 of his followers in Jonestown, Guyana, in 1978.

 Despite those contradictory images, at a recent debate and forensics tournament in Gastonia, North Carolina, Fix performed an excerpt from Jones’s “death speech” and took home first place in the Declamation event.
 Teammate and Society president Justin Cummings ’19 described her performance as “terrifying.”

 “It’s about being able to take something and find your own voice with it and it’s so different from who she really is that it’s delightful to see,” Cummings said of the Declamation event, which involves recreating speeches from history.
 “She has a powerful presence that you don’t expect.
 It’s very unexpected.
 You look at her — she’s like five-foot-one — and here she is speaking of commanding the world.
 It’s impressive and she does a very good job with it.”